-- Attendance: This is an online only asynchronous course, so attendance is not taken or required however it should be noted that those that regularly attend office hours tend to perform dramatically better than their peers on average. - Xronos: There are no make-ups for Xronos since it is due at the end of the semester. - Quizzes: Each quiz has a due date assigned in Canvas that follows the recommended timeline of completion of the course.
+- Attendance: This is an online only asynchronous course, so attendance is not taken or required however it should be noted that those that regularly attend office hours tend to perform dramatically better than their peers on average. - Xronos: There are no make-ups for Xronos since it is due at the end of the semester (i.e. since it is due after the final exam, there would be no time to provide as extension/makeup). - Quizzes: Each quiz has a due date assigned in Canvas that follows the recommended timeline of completion of the course.
 I realize many students take online asynchronous courses due to busy schedules outside of courses; and with this in mind quizzes are granted an automatic makeup period to take them that lasts until the day before the exam on that material.
 This grace period imposes no penalty.
-Keep in mind that if you wait until the day before the exam to do the quizzes for any reason (including as a study aid) and then something goes wrong (getting sick, technology malfunction, etc) there are no additional extensions or makeups offered since the grace period already extends a penalty-free makeup period of days or even weeks.

-• Exams: In order to get a makeup exam you must have a documented (and valid) reason to miss the exam.
-Otherwise you must rely on the half-final-grade option mentioned above.
+Keep in mind that if you wait until the day before the exam to do the quizzes for any reason (including as a study aid) and then something goes wrong (getting sick, technology malfunction, etc) there are no additional extensions or makeups offered[†] since the grace period already extends a penalty-free makeup period of days or even weeks. - Exams: In order to get a makeup exam you must have a documented (and valid) reason to miss the exam.
+Otherwise you must rely on the Exam replacement by Final Exam option mentioned above.